 These questions, surprisingly, have never been discussed in a truly European perspective.
 EuropeDebate aims to kick off such a debate.
 It provides a platform for a dialogue among historians from a broad range of historiographies.
 We aim to both pluralise the debate and to integrate perspectives from fields that usually are not in contact with each other.
 We take up the productive challenge of global history to search out new avenues for doing European history.
 We discuss perceptions of crisis – of Europe, of European history – and ask about their consequences.

-Moving from broad to more specific questions, contributors search out new avenues for doing European history in the future.
 After EuropeDebates’s first round in fall 2020, a second round of contributions was published in spring 2021 in a weekly rhythm.
-For fall 2021, a new round of contributions with a new focus is planned.
+For spring 2022, a new round of contributions with a new focus is planned.
 Read the editors’ introductory essay Why Europe, Which Europe?